mamewotoko/podplayer/README.md

 * support play previous item when KEYCODE_MEDIA_PREVIOUS button is pressed
 * optimize initialization of podplayer
     * setContentView takes long time
-* Autoload: load on create & when podcast list setting is changed
+* Autoload: load when create activity or when podcast list setting is changed
-* add close button to dialog
 * fix a bug that when only one episode is registered, list is in tap to refresh mode after loaded
 * use Google Reader or some other service to manage listened episode
 * add confirm dialog to open web site